 The Ferintosh pilot is funded by the MOVE project, HITRANS and The Highland Council.
 Costs include an allowance for the electric vehicle, operation and management of the service.
-In addition, an EV charger has been required for the vehicle to support the efficient running of the service and some small improvements to establish a transport interchange where the service links up with existing Stagecoach services to promote onward sustainable travel for longer journeys.
+In addition, an EV charger has been required for the vehicle to support the efficient running of the service.
 The aim of the service is to provide more sustainable mobility options to the community rather than travel by private cars.
+The service links up with existing Stagecoach services to promote onward sustainable travel for longer journeys